Soluto/kamus/docs/install.md

     key: <>
     secret: <>
 ```
+You can also provide `cmkPrefix` values to give the custerom master keys that Kamus creates better visibility, if not specific the keys alias will be called `kamus-<GUID>`.
 And now deploy Kamus using the following helm command:
 ```
 helm upgrade --install kamus soluto/kamus -f <path/to/values.yaml>